StanJulia/StanSample.jl/README.md

 ## Versions

+### Version 7.0.0

+1. InferenceObjects.jl support.
+2. Conditional support for BridgeStan.
+3. Reduced support for :dimarray and :dimarrays option in `read_samples()`.

 ### Version 6.13.8

-1. Support for InferenceObjects v0.3
+1. Support for InferenceObjects v0.3.
 2. Many `tmp` directories created during testing have been removed from the repo.
 3. Support for BridgeStan v1.0 has been dropped.